hubisan/emacs-template-package/docs/contributing.md

 Make sure to:

-- Check that the issue has not already been reported.
+- Check that the issue has not already been reported (open and closed ones).
 - Check that the issue is not part of an active pull request.

 ## Pull Requests